jrburke/module/README.md

 backward-incompatible changes to the module APIs.

 So for ES6, the new work is primarily around the mutable slot work.
-Work for it was already required for ES6, but the `system` proposal expands on it a bit.
+Work for it was already required for ES6, but the `module` proposal expands on it a bit.

 But it is important to note that no new HTML changes are needed, and while this should not be a primary goal, enough of the module approach could be polyfilled